What material does Shredder use for the indoor surface?

 Yes, you can enroll for classes at anytime during any session and prorate the cost, assuming there is space available.
 Please identify your preferred Shredder location and contact us to discuss prorate options.

-What is shredder's open gym policy?
+What is shredder's open gym OPTION?

 Shredder’s Open Gym is a time to practice and reinforce the fundamentals of skiing and snowboarding.

-If you are not currently enrolled in the ongoing Class Session, the price is $15 to participate.
-This price includes all necessary gear (helmets, boots, skis/boards) and use of our facility.
+As of January 2019, we have changed our Open Gym options and policies to create a safer and more enjoyable experience for our guests.
 Please visit our Open Gyms page for more information regarding each location’s times and policies!